 Washing Running Shoes

-Wipe the outside of the shoes with a cloth.
-For convenience, Mom’s Budget suggests baby wipes.
-ASICS Sports says an old toothbrush will help get off stubborn dirt.
+- Wipe the outside of the shoes with a cloth or baby wipes.
+An old toothbrush will help get off stubborn dirt.
 Use an anti-grease soap on the outside of the shoe to clean grime.

-Stuff the inside of shoes, if not dryer safe, with newspaper or paper towels.
-According to ASICS, this will help absorb water from the inside and maintain the shape.
+- Stuff the inside of shoes, if not dryer safe, with newspaper or paper towels.
+This will help absorb water from the inside and maintain the shape.
 Place the shoes and liners somewhere and allow them to air-dry.
 Once done, reinsert the liners into the shoes.
 Add new laces, if necessary.

 Adidas, as innovative as always, have come up with a biodegradable running shoe that you can literally wash away.
 Just run the water from your taps over the sneakers combined with an enzyme solution to make the shoe disappear.
 Sustainability at its finest.
 The thing is, they'll last up to two years, but what do you do in that two-year period with your stinky, dirty shoes?

 The David Suzuki Foundation came up with a dry shampoo recipe that's actually good for cleaning running shoes.
 Make up a batch that includes: one-quarter cup cornstarch, one-quarter cup arrowroot powder, one tablespoon white clay and six drops of the essential oil of your choice.
 Mix and store in an airtight container for up to six months.
 Apply to sneakers when needed.